FAQ

 Reputable casinos (rated A or higher in the directory) almost never have these issues.
 C-tier casinos sometimes do; that’s part of why they’re C-tier.

-• Brand-new sites (less than 6 months old) with no track record
+• Sites less than 6 months old with no track record

 • Trustpilot scores below 3.5/5

-• Patterns of reports about ignored redemptions or KYC loops
+• Patterns of reports about ignored cashouts or ID-verification loops

-• Sites that ask for unusual documentation post-win (utility bills, bank statements) when you didn’t have to provide them at sign-up
+• Sites that ask for unusual documentation after a win (utility bills, bank statements) when you didn’t have to provide them at sign-up

 What’s the difference between sweepstakes casinos and DFS pick’em?